ricdigi/ricdigi.github.io/src/content/research/research_ros2control.md

 The `on_configure()` should setup the communication to the hardware and set everything up so that the hardware can be activated.

 The `export_state_interfaces()` is used to define the physical location on the memory where each state interface variable is stored.
-WHile the `export_command_interfaces()` is used to define the physical location on the memory where each command interface variable is stored.
+While the `export_command_interfaces()` is used to define the physical location on the memory where each command interface variable is stored.
 This information will be used from the resource manager to grant access to the controllers to these memory locations.

 The `read()` method is the place where to implement the logic relative to the reception of feedback data from the hardware, and then update state interface varaibles.
 SImilarly, the `write()` method is the place where to implement the sending of commands signal to the hardware.